hinto-janai/gupax/README.md

 ### General Info
 You need [`cargo`](https://www.rust-lang.org/learn/get-started), Rust's build tool and package manager.

-The `--release` profile in Gupax is set to prefer code performance & small binary sizes over compilation speed (see [`Cargo.toml`](https://github.com/hinto-janai/gupax/blob/main/Cargo.toml)).
-Gupax itself (with all dependencies already built) takes around 1m30s to build (vs 10s on a normal `--release`) with a Ryzen 5950x.

-There are `40` unit tests throughout the codebase files, you should probably run:
+There are `40` unit tests, you should probably run:
 ```
 cargo test
 ```